How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-A number of options are available for each chart that allow you to fully customize their look.
+Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Several options are available for each chart that allow you to further customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without having to install any additional plugins.
+Your blog or site visitors can see your charts and graphs on their mobile web browsers without having to install additional plugins.

 Plugin Installation

-Inside your WordPress administration area, select Plugins > Add New from the main admin menu …
+From your WP administration area, select Plugins > Add New from the navigation sidebar menu …

 In the Add Plugins page type in “visualizer” into the search field and hit enter …

-Locate Visualizer in the search results area and click the “Install Now” button …
+Locate the item in the search results section and click the “Install Now” button …

 Click OK to go ahead …